Mega Drive / Genesis Architecture

 Assisted FM Composition

-Luckily, Sega later distributed a piece of software for MS-DOS PCs called GEMS to facilitate the composition (and debugging) of Mega Drive music [19].
-It was a very complete tool, among many things it included lots of patches (pre-configured operators to choose from), which would also explain why some games have very similar sounds.
+Fortunately, Sega later distributed a piece of software for MS-DOS PCs called GEMS to simplify the composition (and debugging) of Mega Drive music [25].
+This comprehensive tool included numerous patches (pre-configured operators) to choose from, which may explain why some games have very similar sounds.

-Moreover, the audio subsystem enabled games to instantiate more channels than allowed and assign each one a priority value, then when the console would play the music, it dynamically dispatched the music channels to the available slots based on priorities.
-Additionally, channels with a high priority but without music could be automatically skipped.
+Moreover, their audio driver enabled games to instantiate more channels than the hardware allowed.
+With the use of priority values, the console played the music by dynamically dispatching channels to the available slots.
+Additionally, channels with high priority but no music were automatically skipped.

 (Bonus) Mega CD Sound